mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 A high degree of automation permits a relatively low crew requirement but
-all the same the vessel is as cramped as any submarine in any world’s
+all the same the vessel is as cramped as any submarine in any world's
 history, with the exception of the large missile bay that takes up half the
 hull tonnage.
 Much of the rest is given over to a fusion power plant that
 allows the vessel to remain submerged more or less indefinitely.
 It is